 The already fractured and contradictory alliance between Saudi Arabia and the United Arab Emirates was undermined further over the weekend.
-The alliance, which has led a war on the Middle East’s poorest country, Yemen, which has been in the grip of a humanitarian crisis since 2015 when an Arab coalition, led by Saudi Arabia and the UAE, launched a military campaign against the Iranian-backed Houthis, hoping to restore the previous government.
+The alliance has led a war on the Middle East’s poorest country, Yemen, which has been in the grip of a humanitarian crisis since 2015 when an Arab coalition, fronted by Saudi Arabia and the UAE, launched a military campaign against the Iranian-backed Houthis, hoping to restore the previous government.

-However, Saudi Arabia did not back its supposed ally and instead gave its support to Yemen’s exiled president instead.
-On Friday The International Crisis Group said that the situation in Aden “threatened to tip southern Yemen into a civil war within a civil war.”
+However, Saudi Arabia did not back its supposed ally and instead gave its support to Yemen’s exiled president.
+On Friday, the International Crisis Group said that the situation in Aden “threatened to tip southern Yemen into a civil war within a civil war.”

 Tens of thousands have been killed by fighting in Yemen since 2015, and the ensuing food crisis has caused the death by starvation of an estimated 85,000 children.
 Yemen is the world’s largest humanitarian crisis, with some estimates suggesting the death toll from the conflict could reach a quarter of a million in 2020.

 You can read Tactics Institute’s fact sheet with background to the latest developments in Yemen here.